voxel51/fiftyone/docs/source/teams/index.rst

 .. customcalloutitem::
     :header: Dataset Versioning
-    :description: Explore or revert to historical snapshots of your FiftyOne Teams datasets.
+    :description: Explore or revert to historical snapshots of your FiftyOne Enterprise datasets.
     :button_text: Version your FiftyOne datasets
     :button_link: dataset_versioning.html

 .. customcalloutitem::
-    :header: FiftyOne Teams App
+    :header: FiftyOne Enterprise App
-    :description: See how you can collaboratively work on datasets in the FiftyOne Teams App.
+    :description: See how you can collaboratively work on datasets in the FiftyOne Enterprise App.
-    :button_text: Explore the Teams App
+    :button_text: Explore the Enterprise App
     :button_link: teams_app.html

 .. customcalloutitem::
     :header: Management SDK
     :description: Learn how to programmatically manage your deployment with the Management SDK.
-    :button_text: Manage your Teams deployment
+    :button_text: Manage your Enterprise deployment
     :button_link: management_sdk.html

 .. customcalloutitem::
     :header: Plugins
-    :description: Learn how to install and manage shared plugins for your Teams deployment.
+    :description: Learn how to install and manage shared plugins for your Enterprise deployment.
-    :button_text: Get plugins for Teams
+    :button_text: Get plugins for Enterprise
     :button_link: teams_plugins.html

 .. customcalloutitem::
     :header: Secrets
-    :description: Safely store and access secrets in your Teams deployment.
+    :description: Safely store and access secrets in your Enterprise deployment.
     :button_text: Learn more about secrets
     :button_link: secrets.html

 .. customcalloutitem::
     :header: Migrations
-    :description: Learn how to migrate to FiftyOne Teams and manage your Teams deployment.
+    :description: Learn how to migrate to FiftyOne Enterprise and manage your Enterprise deployment.
-    :button_text: Migrate to Teams
+    :button_text: Migrate to Enterprise
     :button_link: migrations.html

 ..
 End callouts ---------------------------------------------------------------